joommf-attic/try-joommf-deploy/README.md

 proxy) listens on port 8000 in the VM, which Vagrant maps to port 8000 on the host.

+Use `vagrant suspend` to take it down temporarily, or `vagrant destroy` to take it down permanently (e.g. to deploy a new version).

+## Docker image

+The contents of the individual notebook servers started come from a docker
+image: we use our [joommf/tryjoommf](https://hub.docker.com/r/joommf/tryjoommf/) image, which is built from the `joommf-docker-image` folder in this repository.

+To use a different docker image, you need to change it both in `miniconda-jhub.sh` (the setup script that fetches it), and in `jupyterhub_config.py` (which tells Jupyter to use it).
+Use a specific digest or stable tag (i.e. not `latest`), so that the deployment is reproducible.

 ## Security

 The application accepts HTTPS connections with a self-signed SSL certificate.